BlockBuilderJoe/BlockBuilder-API/README.md

 ## What is it?
 A ChatGPT powered Minecraft expert that can build and write commands for you.

-This is the backbone of BlockBuilder AI (coming soon)
+This is the backbone of BlockBuilder AI (coming soon).

 Below is a guide for how to use the APIs, it has a number of scripts to get you going.